blairmcalpine/next-build-parser/README.md

 # next-build-parser

-🚀 A quick and easy tool to parse the output of [Next.js](https://github.com/vercel/next.js)' `next build` command into machine readable JSON, to fit whatever needs you may have.
+🚀 A quick and easy tool to parse the output of the [Next.js](https://github.com/vercel/next.js) `next build` command into machine readable JSON, to fit whatever needs you may have.

 # Usage